William Paul Staats Jr., 60

-Paul is preceded in death by his father William Staats, mother Catherine Zderick, and step father Joe Zderick.
+Paul was preceded in death by his father, William Staats; mother, Catherine Zderick; and stepfather, Joe Zderick.

 Services are pending at this time because of COVID-19.
 Memorials may be made to the Chelsea Bailey animal shelter.